ooni/ooni.org/content/lepidopter/lepidopter.md

 ### Pi Filler
-[Pi Filler](http://ivanx.com/raspberrypi) a simple tool for copying a Raspberry Pi operating system image file to an SD card, or restoring an SD card backup created by Pi Copier.
+[Pi Filler](http://ivanx.com/raspberrypi) a simple tool for copying a Raspberry Pi operating system image file to an SD card, or restoring an SD card backup created by [Pi Copier](http://ivanx.com/raspberrypi).
 Version 1.3 is about 5x faster than previous versions and can write a full card in 5-7 minutes.
-Pi Filler automatically identfies your SD card (and asks for confirmation to prevent any chance of the wrong disk being written to), and shows estimated time remaining during the copy.
-After it's done, if your Raspberry Pi is not connected to a display, you can use Pi Finder to locate it on your network and log in from Terminal.
+Pi Filler automatically identifies your SD card (and asks for confirmation to prevent any chance of the wrong disk being written to), and shows estimated time remaining during the copy.
+After it's done, if your Raspberry Pi is not connected to a display, you can use [Pi Finder](http://ivanx.com/raspberrypi) to locate it on your network and log in from Terminal.
 These utilities are written in AppleScript and Bash, are compatible with OS X 10.6 Snow Leopard through 10.10 Yosemite, and include source code.